 Trigger Point Therapy is one of the best alternative treatments to target the ‘knots’.
 It assists in breaking down the lactic acid, separating the muscle fibers and allowing the blood to flow through and heal the area.
-Most knots are generally quite stubborn and need a few treatments to begin to breakdown and release.
-By keeping your treatments at close intervals you are preventing the excess lactic acid that is still within the muscle tissue to re-stick and cause the whole cycle to start over again.
+Most knots are generally quite stubborn and need a few treatments to begin to break down and release.
+By keeping your treatments at close intervals you are preventing the excess lactic acid that is still within the muscle tissue to re-stick and causes the whole cycle to start over again.
 Trigger Point Therapy consists of alternating levels of concentrated pressure on the areas of muscle spasm.
-Pressure is applied with the fingers, knuckles, and/or elbow in ten to thirty second intervals to effectively alleviate the muscle spasm.
+Pressure is applied with the fingers, knuckles, and/or elbow in ten to thirty-second intervals to effectively alleviate the muscle spasm.
 This therapy works by relaxing the muscle in order to release stored lactic acid and encourage blood and oxygen circulation to the muscle to avoid the production of more lactic acid.
-The therapeutic pressure and massage typically produces initial soreness and “good pain” in muscle tissue.
-In my office I often follow trigger point therapy with ultrasound therapy or electric muscle stimulation to ensure increased circulation and to speed healing of the tissues.
+The therapeutic pressure and massage typically produce initial soreness and “good pain” in muscle tissue.
+In my office, I often follow trigger point therapy with ultrasound therapy or electric muscle stimulation to ensure increased circulation and to speed healing of the tissues.

 Ice therapy or cryotherapy is often thought of as the therapy of choice for acute injuries.
 Actually, the application of ice over any painful tissue is usually effective at any stage of an injury.
 It works by constricting blood flow to the tissue, thereby reducing swelling, pain, and muscular spasms.
 It is very important to use ice correctly.
 It should be used for a maximum of 20 minutes, but may be applied each hour.
 Also, it is important that you do not apply the ice directly to the skin.
 Instead, wrap the ice pack in a paper towel or thin damp cloth prior to applying to the injured area.